 Several people have asked for a comprehensive list of CBT techniques.
 What is CBT in psychology?
 CBT techniques refers to cognitive behavioral therapy techniques.
 CBT is a very popular form of therapy because it has been proven effective for a large number of people suffering from anxiety, depression, and other mental illnesses.

 This article is meant to help provide a brief introduction to CBT as well as some resources on where you can get cognitive behavioral therapy.
 I also link to a brief CBT manual and some worksheets for therapists (which other people might be interested in as well).
-Finally, I provide the much-anticipated list of CBT techniques at the end of the article.
+Also, many people are able to work through their problems using CBT in a workbook such as the exceptionally popular CBT Toolbox, which is a workbook for clients and clinicians.
+As well, I recommend Mind Over Mood to better understand cognitive behavioral therapy.
+Finally, I provide the much-anticipated list of CBT techniques at the end of this article.

 What is cognitive behavioral therapy?